 - 1 red onion finely chopped and separated

 - 2 tsp dried fenugreek leaves kasoori methi

 - 4 dinner rolls

-- Heat a large shallow pan over medium high heat.
-When the pan is hot, add the bell pepped and a ¼ cup of water.
+- Heat a large shallow pan over medium-high heat.
+When the pan is hot, add the bell pepper and a ¼ cup of water.
 Stir and cook until the bell pepper is soft, adding more water as necessary.